nagasudhirpulla/taming_python/blog/skills/logging.md

 logger.setLevel(logging.INFO)

 # create a log handler that dumps logs into a file named 'test.log'
-# backupCount=100 means, Only latest 100 log f
+# backupCount=100 means, Only latest 100 log files will be retained and older log files will be deleted
+# maxBytes=1024 means new log file will be generated if log file exeeds 1024 bytes
-fileHandler = RotatingFileHandler("test.log", backupCount=100, maxBytes=1)
+fileHandler = RotatingFileHandler("test.log", backupCount=100, maxBytes=1024)

 fileHandler.namer = lambda name: name.replace(".log", "") + ".log"